Vancomycin: Biosynthesis

 Vancomycin is made by the soil bacterium Amycolatopsis orientalis.

-Vancomycin biosynthesis occurs primarily via three nonribosomal protein syntheses (NRPSs) VpsA, VpsB, and VpsC.
+Vancomycin biosynthesis occurs primarily via three nonribosomal protein synthases (NRPSs) VpsA, VpsB, and VpsC.
 The enzymes determine the amino acid sequence during its assembly through its 7 modules.
 Before vancomycin is assembled through NRPS, the non-proteinogenic amino acids are first synthesized.
 L-tyrosine is modified to become the β-hydroxytyrosine (β-HT) and 4-hydroxyphenylglycine (4-Hpg) residues.
-3,5 dihydroxyphenylglycine ring (3,5-DPG) is derived from acetate.
+3,5-dihydroxyphenylglycine ring (3,5-DPG) is derived from acetate.

 Nonribosomal peptide synthesis occurs through distinct modules that can load and extend the protein by one amino acid per module through the amide bond formation at the contact sites of the activating domains.
 Each module typically consists of an adenylation (A) domain, a peptidyl carrier protein (PCP) domain, and a condensation (C) domain.
-In the A domain, the specific amino acid is activated by converting into an aminoacyl adenylate enzyme complex attached to a 4'phosphopantetheine cofactor by thioesterification The complex is then transferred to the PCP domain with the expulsion of AMP.
+In the A domain, the specific amino acid is activated by converting into an aminoacyl adenylate enzyme complex attached to a 4'-phosphopantetheine cofactor by thioesterification.
+The complex is then transferred to the PCP domain with the expulsion of AMP.
 The PCP domain uses the attached 4'-phosphopantethein prosthetic group to load the growing peptide chain and their precursors.
-The organization of the modules necessary to biosynthesize Vancomycin is shown in Figure 1.
-In the biosynthesis of Vancomycin, additional modification domains are present, such as the epimerization (E) domain, which isomerizes the amino acid from one stereochemistry to another, and a thioesterase domain (TE) is used as a catalyst for cyclization and releases of the molecule via a thioesterase scission.
+The organization of the modules necessary to biosynthesize vancomycin is shown in Figure 1.
+In the biosynthesis of vancomycin, additional modification domains are present, such as the epimerization (E) domain, which isomerizes the amino acid from one stereochemistry to another, and a thioesterase domain (TE) is used as a catalyst for cyclization and releases of the molecule via a thioesterase scission.

 A set of NRPS enzymes (peptide synthase VpsA, VpsB, and VpsC) are responsible for assembling the heptapeptide.
 (Figure 2).
 VpsA codes for modules 1, 2, and 3.
 VpsB codes for modules 4, 5, and 6, and VpsC codes for module 7.
 The vancomycin aglycone contains 4 D-amino acids, although the NRPSs only contain 3 epimerization domains.
-The origin of D-Leu at residue 1 is not known.
-The three peptide syntheses are located at the start of the region of the bacterial genome linked with antibiotic biosynthesis, and span 27 kb.
+The origin of D-Leu at residue 1 is unknown.
+The three peptide syntheses are at the start of the region of the bacterial genome linked with antibiotic biosynthesis, and span 27 kb.